-The Taj Mahal - An Impeccable Masterpiece in Immaculate accord
+The Taj Mahal – A Flawless Masterpiece standing in Perfect Harmony

-The master skills of 22,000 specialists, including bricklayers, stonecutters, carvers, painters, inlayers, calligraphers, vault makers and different artisans hired from every corner of Iran and Central Asia, and a 22-year long journey into carving a structural masterpiece that would stand formidably against all odds and the test of times – the Taj is an inspiration in itself, a landmark with a one-of-a-kind mix of Indian, Persian, and Islamic design styles that made its mark and went on to becoming an incredible sight to behold!
+The craftsmanship and master skills of about 22,000 workers, including bricklayers, stonecutters, carvers, painters, inlayers, calligraphers, dome-makers and artisans who were hired from every corner of Central Asia and Iran, and a 22-year long journey to shaping one of the world's structural masterpieces that would stand the test of time, against all odds and natural calamities– the Taj is truly an inspiration, a miracle of sorts, a landmark with a one-of-a-kind blend of Indian, Persian, and Islamic architecture that made its mark and went on to becoming one of the seven wonders of the world!

-The Taj Mahal covers a territory of 42 acres of land, in totality, with the landscape, bit by bit, inclining from south to north, towards the Yamuna River through sliding porches.
+The Taj Mahal covers an area of 42 acres with the landscape, bit by bit, inclining from south to north, towards the Yamuna River through sliding porches.
 The fundamental gateway arranged toward the end of the long watercourse, enhanced in calligraphy with verses from the Holy Quran and a domed focal chamber, was built from the period 1932 to 1938.
 The first gateway of this huge sandstone portal was made out of solid silver.
 It was built to serve as a shield to keep the general population from getting a glimpse of the tomb until they have reached the gateway itself.
 With a vertical symmetry, the primary gateway of Taj Mahal stands flanked with Arabic calligraphy of verses from the Holy Quran, made up of dark stone.

 Out of the aggregate zone of 580 meter by 300 meter, the greenery enclosure alone covers 300 meter by 300 meter.
 The perfect symmetry with which this greenery enclosure has been laid out can be experienced all over the place.
 The Islamic style design of this greenery enclosure has an all-around characterized meaning that symbolizes deep sense of being and as indicated by the Holy Quran, the rich green, all around, watered is an image of Paradise in Islam.
 The raised pathways isolate each of the four quarters into 16 flowerbeds with around 400 plants in every bed.
 Indeed, even today, the greenhouse brags of being a quiet and alleviating area in the Taj complex and is viewed as the best place for taking photographs of the fundamental tomb.